ionutbalosin/jvm-energy-consumption/README.md

 For multi-socket server systems, each socket reports its own RAPL values (for example, a two socket computing system has two separate PKG readings for both the packages, two separate PP0 readings, etc.).

-Since the RAPL reports the entire energy of a host machine, it is important to minimize the load on the target machine and run only the application in charge.
-In addition, a baseline of the entire system (without any explicit load) should be measured.

-While measuring the JVM energy consumption, it is important to have a realistic load (i.e., usage of the application) and to trigger as many endpoints as possible for a reasonable time interval, otherwise, the Gargabe Collector footprint or further Just-In-Time compiler optimizations are simply skipped and makes the measurements less relevant.
-Just starting and stopping the application is not an option.

 The command pattern used to start the JVM application that also reports at the end the energy stats rely on `perf` (available only on Linux):

 ```